 Large-Leaf Jointweed at Big Lagoon

-Big Lagoon State Park proudly supports the largest population of Large-leaf Jointweed with upwards of 2,000 individual plants, according to data collected from October to November 2019, which accounts for approximately twenty percent of the total Florida population.
-Coastal areas that are protected from development and maintained with regular fire intervals are key to the survival of the beautiful Large-leaf Jointweed.
+Big Lagoon State Park proudly supports the largest population of large-leaf jointweed with upward of 2,000 individual plants, according to data collected from October to November 2019, which accounts for approximately 20 percent of the total Florida population.
+Coastal areas that are protected from development and maintained with regular fire intervals are key to the survival of the beautiful large-leaf jointweed.